 “I am learning when I make mistakes!”

-If you are interested in the posters that we use in our class click on the link below!
-There are many included in the bundle and we use them as a reference regularly throughout our day.
+If you are interested in the posters that we use in our class click on the image below.
+There are many included in this set and we use them as a reference regularly throughout our day.